MedievAlex/RETO_1_Nuestro_Juego/README.md

 -- THINGS TO DO --

-[   ] Check issues with the audio.
+[   ] Finish placing all the Sprites.

+[   ] Finish moving to GameManager hierarchy:
+  -  PlayerControl2D.
-  -  MacRange.
+  -  Platform.
-  -  MinRange.
+  -  Obstacles.

-[ - ] Test and apply the knockback. ( Victor )
+[   ] Add to DamageDealer the Knockback.